afshinrahmati/RabbitMq/README.md

 * For Disable:
 . docker exec 149 rabbitmq-plugins disable rabbitmq_management

+## What is Ack:
+when the consumer reciev the data from Queue say to producer i get it and you can delete it from your self
+* befor you dont set it in your code:
+    * docker exec 149 rabbitmqctl list_queues <the receiev should off>
 ## What is Vhost:
 Virtual hosting is a method for hosting multiple domain names on a single server.
 Default Virtual Host